vdbsh/circuitshelter.com/content/posts/kid-pix-js.md

 {{< youtube csalhuSixQU >}}

+# JS Kid Pix
-Now you can experience it as well in a form by this web app: https://kidpix.app/
+**Now you can experience it as well by this web app: https://kidpix.app/**

 JS Kid Pix / Kid Pix 1.0 was released in to the public domain and this is an HTML/JS reimplementation.